Waterproof Vs Water Resistant Shoes - What’s The Difference?

 What Are Waterproof Shoes

-• Provide protection against the snow
+• Protecting against snow

-• Keep your feet warm in winters
+• Keeping your feet warm in winter

 What Are Water-Resistant Shoes